xiaxx244/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.cs.cornell.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: I have just earned my Bachelor of Science in Computer Science and Mathematics in University of Minnesota, Twin Cities.
+bio: I am a currently PhD student studying robotics and computer vision at Cornell University.
+I am currently working with Professor Hoffman in the Blossoam and ShadowSense Project.
+I earned my Bachelor of Science in Computer Science and Mathematics in University of Minnesota, Twin Cities.
 My research interests lie in the development and application of computer vision in robotics, human-robot interaction and reinforcement learning.
-I will join Cornell University as a PhD student starting Fall 2019!

 interests:
 - Robotics perception
 - Computer Vision